Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

-# Using Managed Identity and Azure Key  Azure Key Vault in a Daemon application that authenticates with the Microsoft IDentity Platform
+# Using Managed Identity and Azure Key Vault in a Daemon application that authenticates with the Microsoft Identity Platform

 ## About Azure Key Vault